 Ask the children who they would pick from among their friends and family to catch them if they had do the activity.
 Ask them why they would pick that person.
 Most likely it will be because they know that person cares about what happens to them and is strong enough to catch them.

 Explain to the children that having faith and trust in someone is very important, and that today’s lesson is about having faith in Jesus Christ.
-To have faith in Jesus Christ means that we know he cares about us and wants what is best for us, and because we know those things, we follow what he asks us to do.
+To have faith in Jesus Christ means that we know he loves us and that he knows what is best for us.
+Because we know these things, we follow what he asks us to do.
 We also know that he has the strength and power to help us to rise above the challenges and difficulties we face each day.

 Remind the children of last week’s lesson about Alma and Amulek teaching the people of Ammonihah.
 Alma and Amulek had faith and trust in Jesus Christ.
 They did as he asked even though it was a difficult.
-In today’s lesson we learn the response and results of those teachings.
-Many good and miraculous things occurred, but also many terrible and tragic things occurred.
+In today’s lesson we learn the results of those teachings.
+Many good and miraculous things occurred, but also many terrible and tragic things.